-The fellowships would formally be structured as subawards from Johns Hopkins University to the institutions hosting successful nominations.
-Details of the proposed LHC fellowships include:
+The Fellowships would formally be structured as subawards from Johns Hopkins University to the institutions hosting successful Fellowship applicants.
+Details of the proposed LHC Fellowships include:

-- Each LHC postdoctoral fellowship would total \$150K to be spent over two or three years.
-A fellowship could be awarded to an existing postdoc, or to a new postdoc whose position would be made possible by the award.
-The funds could be used for salary support (including fringe benefits), research support (of at least \$4K per year), together with an administrative fee of up to \$10K.
-The precise distribution of funds would be left to the nominator, but the allocation must be specified in the nominating proposal.
-Two examples of the possible distribution of fellowship funds are given in Table 1. - Each LHC graduate fellowship would total \$40K for one year.
-The funds could be used to provide a graduate stipend (including fringe benefits), research support (of at least \$4K), tuition support, and an administrative fee of up to \$5K.
-The fellowship would free the student from other responsibilities, allowing full-time effort on LHC research.
-The precise distribution of funds is left to the nominator, but the allocation must be specified in the nominating proposal.
-An example of the possible distribution of fellowship funds is given in Table 1.
-Individuals are eligible for a total of two graduate fellowships, thereby deriving support for two years, but must be renominated for a second year of support.
-Re-nominations will be considered in the selection process (see Sec.
-4.2), in competition with other graduate student nominations. - The number of postdoctoral and graduate LHC fellowships may vary from year to year based on the pool of applicants and the availability of funds.
-The budget included with this proposal anticipates the award of 2 postdoctoral and 3 graduate LHC fellowships the first year, and 4 postdoctoral and 6 graduate fellowships in each of years two through five.
-The proposed budget, then, would support a total of 18 postdoctoral fellows and 27 graduate fellows providing a substantial impact in the number and profile of young physicists working in LHC-related theory in the United States.
-Note that the budget ramps up to mitigate impact on the overall NSF theory budget.
-The program is designed so that it can be scaled based on the availability of funds. - Postdoctoral awards are intended to begin in September each year, to coincide with the usual particle theory postdoctoral appointments, while graduate awards may cover any year-long period as proposed in the nomination letter. - To avoid an excessive concentration of fellows, each institution may host only one new postdoctoral and one new graduate student fellow every other year.
+- Each LHC Postdoctoral Fellowship would total \$150k to be spent over two or three years.
+The funds could be used for salary support (including fringe benefits), research support (of at least \$4k per year), together with an administrative fee of up to \$10k.
+The precise distribution of funds is left to the nominating institution, but the allocation must be specified in the nominating proposal.
+Two examples of the possible distribution of fellowship funds are given in the table below. - Each LHC Graduate Fellowship would total \$40k for one year.
+The funds could be used to provide a graduate stipend (including fringe benefits), research support (of at least \$4k), tuition support (of up to \$6k), and an administrative fee of up to \$5K.
+The precise distribution of funds is left to the nominating institution, but the allocation must be specified in the nominating proposal.
+An example of the possible distribution of fellowship funds is given in the table below. - Approximately 4 Postdoctoral and 6 Graduate LHC Fellowships would be awarded each year.
+The individual numbers could vary from year to year based on the pool of applicants and the availability of funds. - LHC Postdoctoral and Graduate Fellowships would be awarded in an open nationwide competition.
+The institution proposing to host an LHC fellow would submit a nomination for a specific individual, and the nomination would have to include: